empower her: A CAMPAIGN FOR 200

 Two local charities (H.O.P.E.
-Outreach + Her International) join forces once again to create awareness of the trials of being an impoverished woman in today’s world, both locally and globally.
+Outreach + Her International) join forces once again to raise money for homeless + exploited women.

 For $33 a month, you cover admission and exam fees, group tutoring, school uniforms, shoes and socks, school bags, school supplies, and personal hygiene products for one girl and her mother will automatically join a savings and life skills group that will support her in becoming self reliant.